Exploring Parameter-Efficient Fine-Tuning to Enable Foundation Models in Federated Learning: Federated Parameter-Efficient Fine-Tuning

-\textbf{FedPEFT-Adapter.} Instead of directly tuning existing parameters in the backbone like Bias-tuning, Adapter-tuning~\citep{pfeiffer_adapterhub_2020} adds a few parameters called adapters inside the backbone $\phi$ instead.
+\textbf{FedPEFT-Adapter.} Instead of directly tuning existing parameters in the backbone like Bias-tuning, Adapter-tuning~\cite{pfeiffer_adapterhub_2020} adds a few parameters called adapters inside the backbone $\phi$ instead.
 Usually, adapters will be deployed in each layer of the backbone to perform transformations on different levels of the pre-trained feature while the backbone stays frozen.
+We show the output of each layer $\phi^{l}$ given hidden states $h$ as $ \vh := \mathcolor{red}{\phi_a}(\mathcolor{blue}{\phi_w^L}(\vh)), $where $\phi_a$ is the adapter.